 The characters journey to the city-mech to get their loaner mech.
 While there, they are secretly recruited by cogling stowaways to help defeat a threat to the city-mech's engines.
-Then they move on from the lunar rain.
+Then they move on into Legion territory.
+While there, they deal with several minor mech skirmishes before finally reaching the temple.
+Destroying it won't be easy, however, because human refugees have moved into the tunnels for protection from the lunar rain.
 The characters must confront the xenophobic Legion humans, who decry non-humans as inferior.
 And there's a twist: The Legion's leaders are controlled by lunar skinstealers.